mawandm-zz/dacho/README.md

 customizable using java regular expressions passed in through a configuration file.
 The logging service then in turn sends email notification if the regular expression rules match

 - Downloading (at regular intervals) prices for various financial securities and scheduling some financial calculations on securities that are of interest to me.
+A simplified compact version of this download-manager is supplied as part of this project and can be found in the examples folder

 - An ActiveMQ JMS application producing and sending thousands of message to multiple clients through and ActiveMQ broker